ericr6/iexec_workshop/README.md

 ```

 iExec is a marketplace, you can view the state of the current orderbook, the list of computing resources available.
+The following command shows the list of available order

+Order Details:
+ - id : unique id of the order
+ - price: price of the order, iExec is a free market. free pricing.
+ - pool: the worker pool order provider
+ - category: five Category available, from category 1 tiny job until category 5 corresponding to 1 hour job.
+   More detail on Pay-per-Task model <https://docs.iex.ec/paypertask.html>
+ - timestamp: order creation date.

 ```
 iexec orderbook show